hapax/hapax.github.io/assets/minimal-networks.md

 In Exercise 12, you'll prove that there are *exponentially many* tinkertoys with $h$ hubs as $h$ gets large.
-A brute force approach, which simply checks each tinkertoy, will take an exponential amount of time!
+A brute force approach, which simply checks each tinkertoy, will take an exponential amount of time, and since exponential get large very quickly, this approach is not computationally feasible for large $h$.
-It turns out there are no algorithmic shortcuts, allowing you to check less than an exponential number of tinkertoys.
+Unfortunately, there are no algorithmic shortcuts!
+You can eliminate some tinkertoys from consideration, but as $n$ gets large, there will always be fixed nodes which require you to try an exponential number.
-This makes large minimal networks effectively impossible to compute.
+This makes the mathematical solution of the minimal network effectively impossible to compute.

 ---